Binary Neutron Star Mergers: Mass Ejection, Electromagnetic Counterparts and Nucleosynthesis: Mass Ejection

 Despite the large inferred numerical uncertainty, we find overall good qualitative agreement between the ejecta masses estimated from our simulations and others presented in the literature.
 However, quantitative differences are present.
 In particular, we compare dynamical ejecta masses estimated for the $(1.35 + 1.35)\, M_\odot$ binaries with the DD2 and the SFHo \acp{EOS}, which have been considerer in several previous works and by us.
 The results are reported in Table~\ref{tab:ejecta.comparison}. \citet{sekiguchi:2015dma} and \citet{sekiguchi:2016bjd} considered these binaries with and without the inclusion of neutrino absorption.
 In the former case they reported ejecta masses about ${\sim}3$ times larger than what we find.
 The disagreement is somewhat less severe for the simulations with neutrino absorption included. \citet{lehner:2016lxy} and \citet{bovard:2017mvn} performed simulations only with neutrino cooling and report ejecta masses in good agreement with those of our \texttt{DD2\_M135135\_LK} and \texttt{SFHo\_M135135\_LK} binaries.
 Note, however, that the latter study also employed the \texttt{WhiskyTHC} code, albeit with a different grid setup and lower resolution, so it does not represent a completely independent confirmation of our results.
 Finally, \citet{bauswein:2013yna} performed simulations using a \ac{SPH} code with an approximate treatment of \ac{GR} and neglected the effect of neutrinos.
 They report ejecta mass of $0.48\times 10^{-2}\, M_\odot$ for the SFHo binary.
 This is in good agreement with our value of $0.35\times 10^{-2}\, M_\odot$, especially when taking into account that neglecting neutrino cooling results in an overestimate of the ejecta mass \citep{radice:2016dwd}.
 On the other hand, the ejecta mass they report for the DD2 EOS is a factor ${\sim}10$ larger than what we infer from our simulations.

 \citet{dietrich:2016fpt} derived empirical formulas predicting the ejecta mass and velocity from binary \ac{NS} mergers extending previous work on the ejecta from BHNS mergers \citep{foucart:2012nc, kawaguchi:2016ana}\footnote{See \citet{foucart:2018rjc} for updated fits to BHNS merger data.}.
 They calibrated their fitting formulas using data from \citet{hotokezaka:2012ze}, \citet{bauswein:2013yna}, \citet{dietrich:2015iva}, \citet{sekiguchi:2016bjd}, \citet{lehner:2016lxy}, and \citet{dietrich:2016hky}.
 Note that most of these data completely neglected neutrino effects (both emission and absorption).
 Moreover, as we discuss above, some of these works predict rather different ejecta masses for the same binaries.
 The resulting fits have been used in \citet{abbott:2017wuw} to estimate the contribution of the dynamical ejecta to the kilonova that followed GW170817 and, more recently, by \citet{coughlin:2018miv} to constrain the tidal deformability of the binary progenitor to GW170817.
+Note, however that \citet{coughlin:2018miv} used a modified fit for $\log (M_{\rm ej}/M_\odot)$.

 We recalibrate the model of \citet{dietrich:2016fpt} using our data.
 We only consider the simulations performed without neutrino heating and at our reference resolution $h = 185\, {\rm m}$, so as to have a homogeneous dataset.
 We refer to this subset of the runs as being our fiducial subset of simulations.
 The omission of neutrino re-absorption could result in a systematic underestimate of the ejecta mass by up to factors of a few (see Table~\ref{tab:ejecta}).
 However, we expect the qualitative trends to be robust.